 The capital of Argentina is considered by some to be the Paris of South America and it’s easy to see why.
 As the cultural center of Argentina, it boasts a vibrant music and theatre scene as well as numerous museums.
 This is one of the best places to check out Argentine cuisine and learn to tango.
 You could even catch a football(soccer, for Americans) game while you’re there.

 6. Tierra del Fuego

 Only a small part of this archipelago to the south of the Strait of Magellan is in Argentina but is worth including in this list anyway.
 Tierra del Fuego (the Land of Fire in Spanish) is home to some truly breathtaking country.
-Far from the comforts of major cities, it takes a hearty traveler to make the trip here.
+Far from the comforts of major cities, it takes a hearty traveller to make the trip here.
 It’s not too far from Antarctica either.
 The price for a trip to Antarctica is no small ticket, perhaps suited to a recent winner of the Euromillions lottery.

 7. Iguazu Falls

 Perched on the border between Brazil and Argentina lie some of the largest waterfalls in the world, comparable to Niagara Falls in the US or Victoria Falls in Africa.
-The collection of waterfalls makes a 2,700 meter semicircle and is 80 m tall at it’s tallest.
+The collection of waterfalls makes a 2,700 meter semicircle and is 80 meters tall at it’s tallest.